PRP For Joint Pain

 • Joint inflammatory disorders

-When there is an injury, the body naturally responds by delivering platelets to the injured area to repair and attract stem cells.
-PRP therapy is designed to imitate this body science and to further quicken the pace of the healing by injecting additional platelets into the area.
-This stimulates the body’s own natural regenerative response to regrow and repair damaged tissue.
+When an injury occurs, the body delivers platelets to the injured area to repair and attract stem cells.
+PRP therapy is designed to imitate this body science and further quicken the healing pace by injecting additional platelets into the area.
+This stimulates the body’s natural regenerative response to regrow and repair damaged tissue.

 What is the treatment like?

-First, a blood sample is collected from your vein and then added to the centrifuge device to separate your platelets from your red and white blood cells.
-Then, using Ultrasound guidance, the PRP is injected into and/or around the targeted area.
-The full treatment may require three to four injections across four weeks.
+First, a blood sample is collected from your vein and added to the centrifuge device to separate your platelets from your red and white blood cells.
+Then, using Ultrasound guidance, the PRP is injected into and around the targeted area.
+The entire treatment may require three to four injections across four weeks.

 It only takes about an hour to complete a single session.
 There may be some pain associated with this treatment, but it will wear off in a few days.
 We also offer pain-relieving medication to aid in the recovery process.
 Patients will be monitored closely until they are ready to resume their normal activities.